klmcwhirter/explore_python/concurrent/README.md

 ## Appendix A - Results with `-n 33_551_000` and `-w 12`

-These results were purposely (albeit selfishly, because of time commitment) trimmed down to perhaps the interesting data points.
+These results were purposely (albeit selfishly, because of time commitment) trimmed down to perhaps the most interesting data points.

 > As `max_n` grows in size, the experimental executable loses its performance similarity.